ozika/wordle-variants/README.md

-This page contains links to the `wordle` variants out there Open issue to submit new wordle variant!
+This page contains links to the `wordle` variants out there

+Open an issue to submit new wordle variant!

 ### The original